 “Time is the coin of your life.
-Source It is the only coin you have, and only you can determine how it will be spent.
+It is the only coin you have, and only you can determine how it will be spent.
 Be careful lest you let other people spend it for you.”

 Every decision we make is a transaction.
 We trade a piece of our limited time for an experience, a task, or a relationship.
 Therefore, we must act as wise investors of our own lives.
 This means consciously choosing where our temporal coins go.
 Do we invest them in growth, joy, and connection?
 Or do we allow them to be spent carelessly on distractions and obligations that do not align with our values?
-The responsibility, as the quote makes clear, is ours alone.
+The “time is the coin of your life. it is the only coin quote origin” emphasizes that only you bear this responsibility.
+The quote makes clear: the responsibility is ours alone.

 The Mysterious Origin of a Timeless Quote